Unbabel/word-level-qe-corpus-builder/README.md

 ## Generating the first version of the tags

 This is a simple example using WMT2017.
-In reality you will need to train fast align from a sufficienlty big corpus.
+In reality you will need to train fast align from a sufficiently big corpus.

 Uncompress the WMT2017 data on a `DATA` folder.
 This should look like